Entrepreneurial Law Clinic

 the Seattle area to deliver experienced, high quality legal services and

 mentorship to the ELC clients and students.
-The ELC models after the structure
+The ELC is modeled after the structure

 access to lawyers and students specializing in critical fields such as